Commonly Asked Questions

 This is my most favorite time of year.
 The vegetation is very green and “alive” and the wildlife tends to be more active than in the dry season or the extreme rainy season which is usually one of the months of September, October or November.
 It’s a great time for frog hunting, hiking and generally relaxing.
 Rarely are a days activities halted due to rain.

 The only warning is that every few years we have heavy rains for a few days during this time period.
 If this should happen while you are here, transportation may slow down and some places may become inaccessible.
 In our case, our river can get to high to cross comfortably, although it’s only for a day or two.
-In this case, we will arrange for another comparable lodge in the forest for you to stay and we will come and guide you.
-I can think of only one time this has happened in the last 18 years!
+If you can hike, there is suspension bridge about 500 meters from the lodge and we will arrange porters for your baggage.
+If you cannot handle the walk, we will arrange for another comparable lodge in the forest for you to stay and we will come and guide you.
+I can think of only one time this has happened in the last 25 years!

 Can I get to Corcovado National Park from the lodge and what is the difference between your area and Corcovado National Park?